marfago/ArXplorer/README.md

 pip install arxplorer
 ```

-2. Set up the Google Gemini API key:
+2. Set up the Google Gemini API key and/or Groq API key:

-   You need to set the GEMINI_API_KEY as an environment variable.
+   You need to set the GEMINI_API_KEY and/or GROQ_API_KEY as environment variables.
 Follow the instructions for your operating system:

    ### Windows:

    Open Command Prompt and run:
    ```
    setx GEMINI_API_KEY "your_gemini_api_key_here"
+   setx GROQ_API_KEY "your_groq_api_key_here"
    ```
    Close and reopen Command Prompt for the changes to take effect.